qmlbook/qmlbook/docs/controls/controls.rst

 The ``Qt.labs.platform`` module can help us solve this.
 It provides QML bindings to native dialogs such as the file selector, font selector and colour selector.
 It also provides APIs to create system tray icons, as well as system global menus that sits on top of the screen (e.g. as in OS X).
 The cost of this is a dependency on the ``QtWidgets`` module.

 In order to integrate a native file dialog into the image viewer, we need to import the ``Qt.labs.platform`` module.
-As this module has name clashes with the ``QtQuick.Dialogs`` module we import it as ``Native``.
-We can then create a ``Native.FileDialog``.
+As this module has name clashes with the module it replaces, ``QtQuick.Dialogs``, it is important to remove the old import statement.

 In the actual file dialog element, we have to change how the ``folder`` property is set, and ensure that the ``onAccepted`` handler uses the ``file`` property instead of the ``fileUrl`` property.
 Apart from these details, the usage is identical to the ``FileDialog`` from ``QtQuick.Dialogs``.

 .. literalinclude:: src/imageviewer-native/main.qml
-    :lines: 1-10, 61-71, 84-
+    :lines: 1-8, 56-66, 79-

 In addition to the QML changes, we also need to alter the project file of the image viewer to include the ``widgets`` module.